material-motion/material-motion/README.md

 ---

 We're still writing this book; feel free to leave comments, but many chapters and sections are actively changing.
-The material-motion team is planning out work in the [Roadmap](https://material-motion.gitbooks.io/material-motion-team/content/roadmaps/meta.html).
+The material-motion team plans its work in the [Roadmap](https://material-motion.gitbooks.io/material-motion-team/content/roadmaps/meta.html).

 ---